Self-assembly of quasicrystals under cyclic shear: Conclusion

+Since for the AQS protocol, shear bands inevitably form for sufficiently large system sizes, we also explored quasicrystal formation at finite shear rates, where shear band formation is expected to be suppressed.
 We observed that our quasicrystals formed under finite-rate shear exhibit quasi–long-range orientational order.
 At equilibrium, such behaviour is associated with defect unbinding, and probing defect statistics and orientational correlations in these driven systems, particularly in the large-system limit, may reveal whether an analogous mechanism is at play, and whether the typical scenario observed in equilibrium 2D melting can be of any use to understand the observed quasi-long-range order.

 Finally, it is natural to ask how these observations would extend to three dimensions, where the Kosterlitz–Thouless–Halperin–Nelson–Young scenario is absent and true long-range orientational order may be stabilised.
 It is therefore unclear whether cyclic shear can promote genuinely long-range quasicrystalline order, or whether it instead selects distinct non-equilibrium steady states.